Cognitive and Behavioural Therapies London | Milan | Rome | Online

 Mindfulness-based Cognitive Therapy (MBCT) is combination of mindfulness techniques with CBT designed to increase understanding and management of thoughts and emotions and alleviate distress.

 Cognitive Analytic Therapy collaboratively examines the way a person thinks, feels and acts.
 CAT will allow you to gain understanding in your behaviour today and how past events and relationships have impacted you.

 Dialectical Behavioural Therapy (DBT) is a treatment that is based on Cognitive Behavioural Therapy (CBT) and his been adapted to address emotions of a higher intensity that what CBT addresses.

-Schema Therapy is considered an innovative and integrated therapeutic approach (it combines the strongest aspects of Cognitive Behavioural Therapy, Experiential, Interpersonal, and Psychoanalytic Therapies) and focuses on lifelong behavioural patterns of individuals.
+Schema Therapy is considered an innovative and integrated therapeutic approach (it combines CBT, Experiential, Interpersonal, and Psychoanalytic Therapies) and focuses on lifelong behavioural patterns of individuals.